nlasheras/aoc-2021/README.md

 Forgot to comment on the log yesterday.
 Main issue I had was understanding the condition for part 2.
 My current solution takes ~20 secs in the old laptop so I want to test some optimizations after doing day 13 today.

+After event finished I profiled the code and found most of the time was spent on the bottom part of `part2_cond` so I removed the dictionary comprehension to count the amount of times a node in the path appears twice and got the program to run in ~10 seconds.
+There is still some optimization potential relying on the fact that I don't need the path, just the count.

 ### Day 13

 I stumbled on a good approach today.
 Instead of using a grid I just use a `set` to store the dots and just apply a function to transform the dots to the folded positions.